rfcx-espol/rfcx-espol.github.io/rfcx-devices.md

 Switch to delete the audios , if they are send correctly to the server

 If you have some issue , let us know it.
+These was tested in an samsung s3 mini GT-i8190N with android 4.1.2